joeylstarr/CFP-24-25-Model-Prediction/README.md

-# This is a predicition of the 24/25 College Football National Championship between Ohio State and Notre Dame
+# This is a prediction of the 24/25 College Football National Championship between Ohio State and Notre Dame